jmasengeshomsft/azure-apim-management-multi-tenancy-monitoring/README.md

 ## How to Deploy Locally

 - Navigate in the infrastucture directory
-- Create a file named **terraform.tfvars** and set the values as show below
+- Edit the file named **terraform.tfvars** and set the values as show below

         apim_rg             = "<apim resource group>"